ionic-team/vscode-ionic/roadmap.md

 - (perf) Only run capacitor config commands when "Configuration" is expanded

 ## Bugs
+- (bug) On a new project - see if it can be built in current directory otherwise git history is messed up when it moves the folder.
 - (bug) Bundle id validate doesnt accept "stuff"
 - (bug) New project cannot set bundleid, version number
 - (bug) Creating a new Ionic project should allow changing version number/bundleid (see bug WN-276 in Capacitor project)
+- (bug) If a project has not been built and you try running on ios/android it could build for you beforehand
+- (bug) Add android/ios integration should show progress
+- (bug) Detect if Android Studio not installed

 ## Docs
 - (docs) Record video of changing display name, bundle id, version number, build number